 It is a cardio exercise, so you exercise your cardiovascular system.
 Great for the heart.

-It works most of the muscles in your upper and lower body, giving you a bit of exercise everywhere.
+It is a full body workout, working most of the muscles in your upper and lower body.

 Tips for Skipping Better: